anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 They may be provided online (synchronously) or offline (asynchronously) via the domain registrar to the pledge.
-A pledge can authenticate the voucher because it is shipped with a trust anchor of its manufacturer such that it can validate signatures by the MASA.
+A pledge can authenticate the voucher because it is shipped with a trust anchor of its manufacturer such that it can verify signatures by the MASA.
 <!-- stf: validation vs. verification.
 Here it should be verification   Bro: Ich denke eher es geht um validation, da es nicht nur die Signaturprüfung, sonder die komplette Chain Validation umfasse.
 Wir hatten die Begriffe mal in PKI glossar definiert: https://wiki.ct.siemens.de/x/BaC8EQ -->

 Trust by the domain in a new pledge is established by enrolling an LDevID certificate of the pledge that is specific to the target domain.